capturethefoundry/foundry1/README.md

 - Transfer native tokens from one account to another
 - Transfer ERC20 tokens from one account to another
 - Receive native tokens from one account to the test account
-- Call some simple functions on the blockchain
+- Call simple functions on the blockchain
 - Wrap native tokens
 - Use interfaces
 - Interact with contracts on the blockchain